 The amazing beaches of Dunedin are a must-see and will have you kicking off your shoes and dipping your toes into the perfect white sand and crisp waters.

 - Child Ages 4-15, must be accompanied by an adult

 Stunning Views and Cherished History Take Centre Stage

 Akaroa, in the Canterbury region of the South Island of New Zealand, is an idyllic seaside village with a delightful French influence, a legacy left by many of the early settlers.
-The tranquil harbour is nestled in the crater of a long extinct volcano and is surrounded by steep mountains which provide stunning vistas across the entire Banks Peninsula area.
-Our tour starts at the harbour’s edge, climbs over mountain ranges for fantastic views, celebrates the beautiful and native flora prized in this area and the cherished history of this region.
+The tranquil harbour is nestled in the crater of a long-extinct volcano and is surrounded by steep mountains that provide stunning vistas across the entire Banks Peninsula area.
+Our tour starts at the harbour’s edge, climbs over mountain ranges for fantastic views, and celebrates the beautiful and native flora prized in this area and the cherished history of this region.

 Our journey begins with a drive through the village and around the harbour’s edge before climbing up to the summit, some 500 metres above sea level, stopping along the way at strategically located lookouts which provide marvellous photo opportunities.

-We’ll continue along to the small rural town of Little River and then past two significant Lakes: Forsyth and Ellesmere, before climbing again onto the Summit Road from Gebbies Pass to the Sign of the Kiwi.
-From our vantage point high on the Summit Road we take in dramatic views of Lyttelton Harbour and township and the Pacific Ocean.
+We continue along to the small rural town of Little River and then past two significant lakes, Forsyth and Ellesmere, before climbing again onto the Summit Road from Gebbies Pass to the Sign of the Kiwi.
+From our vantage point high on the Summit Road, we take in dramatic views of Lyttelton Harbour and township and the Pacific Ocean.

 Christchurch City, Canterbury Plains and Southern Alps